 Teen Program (under 18) Refund Policy:

-Refund Policy: In the event student drops 48 hours prior to program start and prior to the first classroom, a $270 is refundable.
+Refund Policy: In the event student drops 48 hours prior to program start and prior to the orientation, a $270 is refundable.
 If student drops after after orientation or is a no show for any lesson there is no refund.
 Students are required to attended all classrooms and drives.
 In situation of DE (Drivers Education) course failure, a student must pay additional fee of $210.00 and pay for the course again in order to re-enroll into the next available driver education session.
 Special circumstances may lead to a refund.
 The reason is because ODOT allows 30 seats maximum and this is a subsidized course.